 When father time starts ticking away at your dog's hips, it is important to notice the symptoms and how to treat them.
-In this article, you are going to learn everything you need to know about hip pain in older dogs.
+In this article, you are going to learn everything you need to know about hip discomfort in older dogs.
 Let's go!

-Signs of Hip Pain in Older Dogs
+Signs of Hip Problems in Older Dogs

 1. Sudden Changes in Behavior